-

-a rule, while planning the program of the little festival I
+- As a rule, while planning the program of the

-juicy opportunity.
-However, in 2007 time was running out and the
+out on some juicy opportunity.
+However, in 2007 time was running out

-notorious third evening still hadn't been organized and in spite
+and the notorious third evening still hadn't been organized and in

 seemed to be appearing on the horizon.